Miguel Rojas Preview, Player Props: Dodgers vs. Diamondbacks

 Miguel Rojas At The Plate

-- Rojas is batting .375 during his last games and is riding a five-game hitting streak.
+- Rojas enters this game on a five-game hitting streak.
+During his last outings, he's hitting .375.

-- Rojas has picked up a hit in 54.1% of his 98 games this season, with more than one hit in 16.3% of them.
+- Rojas has reached base via a hit in 53 games this season (of 98 played), and had multiple hits in 16 of those games.

-- Rojas has had an RBI in 18 games this season (18.4%), including three multi-RBI outings (3.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Rojas has driven home a run in 18 games this year (18.4%), including more than one RBI in 3.1% of his games and producing three or more of his team's runs on one occasion..

-- In 30 of 98 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 30 of 98 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.